fullstackedorg/docs/docs/introduction.md

     * With a server (AWS, Azure, Google Cloud, Self-Hosted, etc.)
     * Using a web hosting service (CloudFlare, Vercel, Netlify, etc.)

 While indispensable for broad consumer access, these approaches introduce considerable overhead for projects with more limited scope.
-For applications intended for personal use or a specific group, navigating developer program costs, arduous review cycles, complex permissioning, and data transfer fees often presents a disproportionate burden.
+For applications intended for personal use or a specific group, navigating developer program costs, arduous review cycles, intricate permissioning, complex pricing and hidden fees often presents a disproportionate burden.
 This often leads to a fundamental frustration: if development is so efficient, why can’t sharing be equally straightforward?
 What if the ease of npm start could extend to anywhere?
 FullStacked is designed precisely to solve this challenge.

 ## How it works